Skip to main content

 Voluntary Voting System Guidelines

 Voluntary Voting System Guidelines (VVSG) are a set of specifications and requirements against which voting systems can be tested to determine if they meet required standards.
 Some factors examined under these tests include basic functionality, accessibility, and security capabilities.
-While the Help America Vote Act (HAVA) mandates the EAC to develop and maintain these requirements, adhering to the VVSG is voluntary except in select states that require it by law.
+While the Help America Vote Act (HAVA) mandates the EAC to develop and maintain these requirements, adhering to the VVSG is voluntary except in select states where it is required by their own state law.

-As described in section 3 of the EAC's VVSG Lifecycle Policy, the EAC will no longer accept submissions to test new voting systems to previous major versions, 12 months after new major VVSG standards are ready to be used for testing.
-With the accreditation of the first VSTL to test to VVSG 2.0 on November 15, 2022, VVSG 1.0 and VVSG 1.1 will no longer be used by the EAC to certify voting systems on November 16, 2023.
+As described in section 3 of the EAC's VVSG Lifecycle Policy, the EAC no longer accepts submissions to test new voting systems to previous major versions 12 months after new major VVSG standards are ready to be used for testing.
+With the accreditation of the first VSTL to test to VVSG 2.0 on November 15, 2022, VVSG 1.0 and VVSG 1.1 are now no longer used by the EAC to certify voting systems as of November 16, 2023.

-The EAC will continue to accept applications for voting systems to be tested against VVSG 1.0 and 1.1 until November 15, 2023.
-After that point, VVSG 1.0 and 1.1 will no longer be used by the EAC to certify voting systems, and all applications for voting systems to be newly certified by the EAC must be for VVSG 2.0 or limited maintenance modifications to existing EAC-certified systems.
+The EAC continued to accept applications for voting systems to be tested against VVSG 1.0 and 1.1 until November 15, 2023.
+Following this, VVSG 1.0 and 1.1 is now no longer used by the EAC to certify voting systems, and all applications for voting systems to be newly certified by the EAC must be for VVSG 2.0 or be limited maintenance modifications to existing EAC-certified (version 1.0 and 1.1) systems.

 Learn More About VVSG Migration